abellol/pso_implementation/README.md

 The file contains adjustable parameters such as:
 - Number of particles
 - Inertia weight
-- Cognitive and social coefficients
+- Cognitive and social coefficients (listed as c1 and c2)
 - Number of iterations
-- Objective function
+- Objective function (taken from some presets)

 Modify these parameters to suit your optimization problem.